Psoriasis: Symptoms, Types and Treatments

 Psoriatic Arthritis is just like any other arthritis with swollen and painful joints.

 It can cause pain and swelling in any joint.
-Progressive joint damage and stiffness can occur as a result of long-term psoriatic arthritis eventually leading to permanent joint damage in some cases.
+Progressive joint damage and stiffness can occur as a result of long-term psoriasis and psoriatic arthritis eventually leading to permanent joint damage in some cases.

 Joint swelling may be the only symptom, sometimes alongside nail changes.